AndyMc3000/ci-ms3-pool-club/README.md

 * CSS3 - The site was styled and in some cases made responsive using CSS3.
 * Python - CRUD functionaiity with a MongoDB Atlas database was done using Python functions.
 * Flask - I used the Flask framework along with the Jinja template engine and the Werkzeug toolkit to develop the CPC web app.
-* JavaScript - I used JavaScript for functioonality around Bootstrap validation, the EMailJS email service, and the Bootstrap Data Tables table sorting functionality.
+* JavaScript & jQuery - I used JavaScript and jQuery for functioonality around Bootstrap validation, the EMailJS email service, and the Bootstrap Data Tables table sorting functionality.
 * Bootstrap - I used the Bootstrap framework for many of the HTML elements, including the Navbars, container Cards, the Carousels, the Forms, and the Tables.
 * EmailJS - I used the EmailJS email service to send Contact Us Form data by email to the CPC organisers and the user.
 * GitHub - I set up a free repository on GitHub.com to maintain a master of all website files, content, and resources.
 * GitPod - I used the free GitPod.io Integrated Development Environment to write and develop the code for the website.
 * MongoDB Atlas - All data is stored in a MongoDB Atlas database.
 The Pythons functions used to create site operations/functionality interact with the Collections in the MongoDB Atlas database.
-The functions complete one of four database operations; Create documents in a Collection, Read documents in a Collection, Update documents in a Collection, or Delete documents in a Collections.
+The functions complete one of four database CRUD operations; Create documents in a Collection, Read documents in a Collection, Update documents in a Collection, or Delete documents in a Collection.
 * Heroku - I used the Heroku cloud-based and container-based platform-as-a-service to host and deploy the CPC web app.
-* Balsamiq - I used the Balsamiq application to create the website sitemap and page wireframes for PC, Tablet, and Mobile views.
+* Balsamiq - I used the Balsamiq application to create the website sitemap, and to create the page wireframes for PC & Tablet/Mobile views.
 * W3C validators - I used the W3C HTML5 and CSS3 code validators to validate my HTML and CSS.
 * JSHint - I used jshint.com to validate my JavaScript code.
 * PEP8Online.com - I used the PEP8 checker at Pep8online.com to check my Python code for errors.